We are grateful to the following individuals who volunteer their time to support the mission of Las Trampas.

 Mike is energized by people, is a master communicator, and believes in and drives the mission of Las Trampas daily.
 On his off days, you can find him golfing, fly fishing, or just hanging with his wife, kids, and grandkids.

-Prior professional roles were a Manager, Business Development and Sales for a multinational telecommunications company in Peru for six plus years.
-Recent prior roles are a Development & Accounts Sr. Associate at Congregation Emanu-El for one year and also as a Head of Finance and Business Development at Desarrollo de Proyectos Inmobiliarios SAC for five years.
+Diego earned an Master of Business Administration (MBA) and Certificate of Business Analytics from the University of California, Berkeley – Haas School of Business.
+Prior professional roles were in Management, Business Development and Sales for a multinational telecommunications company in Peru for over six years.
+Recent prior roles were as a Development & Accounts Sr. Associate at Congregation Emanu-El for one year and also as a Head of Finance and Business Development at Desarrollo de Proyectos Inmobiliarios SAC for five years.

 The main draw for Guerrero to Las Trampas was the need to be plugged into an organization that cares for its surrounding community.
 He is extremely excited to be part of a team that supports adults with developmental disabilities to lead full lives in their home, at work, and in the community.